Investigation into NEM Hack, Potential Bitfinex Involvement?

 Perhaps what is even more interesting is the fact that the majority of these funds ended up directly at Bitfinex’s cold wallet address.
 This can be seen in this transaction: d841ee94cee5c07f85d84cd50b9fd823d780e673a77ba81df4741293d0129fbd

 Exchanges Where Funds Landed

 Below are some pictures that show the intricacies in the routing of funds:

 This most alarming discovery in the passage of wallets is that it appears that Bitfinex as an exchange was involved, in some facet, in the redirection of some of these funds.

 This is stated because numerous deposit addresses (determined via their activity) were seen also sending funds out to various addresses.
 This is extremely unusual behavior for a true deposit address and it also indicates, definitively, that this redirection was done on behalf of the exchange.

 Notably, not all Bitfinex deposit addresses function in this manner.
 In fact, the vast majority (98%+) simply send funds directly to the hot wallet address and on nearly no occasions are they sending funds directly to the cold wallet address, which is what we saw with transaction d841ee94cee5c07f85d84cd50b9fd823d780e673a77ba81df4741293d0129fbd.

-It's also worth noting that Bitfinex appears to be the central point of the transferred funds.
+Its also notable that Bitfinex appears to be the central point of the transferred funds.